Resource: aws_paas_service#

 - (Required) The version to install.
 The list of supported versions is available in the user documentation.wal_buffers

-- (Optional) The amount of shared memory in 8 KiB pages used for WAL data not yet written to a volume.
-Valid values are from 8 to 262143.wal_keep_segments
+- (Optional) The amount of shared memory in 8 KiB pages used for WAL data not yet written to a volume.- Valid values: From 8 to 262143

-- (Optional) The minimum number of log files segments that must be kept in the pg_xlog directory, in case a standby server needs to fetch them for streaming replication.
-This parameter is relevant only for PostgreSQL version 12.
-Valid values are from 0 to 2147483647.work_mem
+- (Optional) The minimum number of log files segments that must be kept in the pg_xlog directory, in case a standby server needs to fetch them for streaming replication.- Valid values: From 0 to 2147483647

-- (Optional) The base maximum amount of memory, in bytes (multiple of 1 KiB), to be used by a query operation (such as a sort or hash table) before writing to temporary disk files.
-Valid values are from 64 to 2147483647 KiB.
+- (Optional) The base maximum amount of memory, in bytes (multiple of 1 KiB), to be used by a query operation (such as a sort or hash table) before writing to temporary disk files.- Valid values: From 64 to 2147483647 KiB

 PostgreSQL database#